ART THROUGH TOPOLOGY ART THOUGH KNOT THEORY

 Chopped

 Here I am playing with Mobius bands encountering the triangulation of the Klein bottle and being chopped into pieces.
-This uses mathematical idioms but is utterly unmathemathematical
+This uses mathematical idioms but is utterly unmathematical

 Pencil